 I’m pretty much just involved in coloring—sometimes it’s just me and the colorist, and then sometimes the director attends the color grading as well.

 When I'm shooting in the US, I usually work with Tom Poole, who's at Company 3 and is a great colorist.
 So before we start shooting, he’s the one developing a look-up table according to what look we are going for and what kind of camera and lenses we are using.
 This is essential, so on set, we can look at an image that is really close to what we’ll end up with on screen.
-In post, we’ll sit in a dark room and fine-tune the final result.
-But I usually like to solve things on set, or before we start shooting.
+In post, we’ll sit in a dark room and fine-tune, but I usually like to solve things on set, or before we start shooting.

 Do you have any advice for someone just starting out?

-I think it's just important that if young people start working in this field, they have to realize that this is... they should have fun.
-I mean, it's serious and hard work, but at the same time it will become their life, and they should enjoy what they're doing.
-Maybe it's not the most fun sometimes to be out in a forest on like a cold winter night, but you're doing something exciting.
+It's serious and hard work, but at the same time it will become your life, and you should enjoy what you're doing.
+Maybe it's not the most fun to be out in a forest on a cold winter night, but you're doing something exciting.

 Last question!
-Is there anything you’re doing during this crazy time that you’re enjoying?
+Is there anything you’re doing during this time that you’re enjoying?

 In Los Angeles, we went into shelter in place the week before we were set to start shooting Euphoria Season 2.
 So we’re able to take more time prepping now and have a little more time on those tiny details which we usually don’t have—really storyboarding it out.